AUNTIE KAHANOA FLORESCA

 Auntie Kahanoa began dancing as a child growing up in Hawai'i and continued after attending college in California.
 She leads the Mainland USA extension of Kumu Hula Leihi'ilani Kirkpatrick's Halau Ka Lei Kukui Hi'ilani which proudly calls Dance North County its new hula school home.
 In addition, she serves as the Hula Instructor for the City of San Marcos Recreation Center Services and provides community service through FREE Hula- At-The-Park Meetup.
 She has a rich hula lineage attributed to her current Kumu Hula, Leihi'ilani Kirkpatrick who resides in Kaua'i, Hawai'i, her first Kumu Hula, the late Auntie Philomena Keali'i Waine'e Mahelona Aranio, and other Kumu Hula who have influenced her.

-With these hula lineages connected to Loea Frank Kawaikapuokalani Hewett and Kumu Hula Uncle Joseph Kamoha'l Kaha'ulelio, she continues their teaching traditions in ancient hula (kahiko), modern hula (auana), worship hula (ho'ano), Tahitian dance (ori Tahiti) and introductory Maori dance.
+With these hula lineages connected to Lehua Hula Frank Kawaikapuokalani Hewett and Kumu Hula Uncle Joseph Kamoha'i Kahaulelio, she continues their teaching traditions in ancient hula (kahiko), modern hula (auana) and worship hula (ho'ano).

 Auntie Kahanoa has recently founded Hawaiian Hula International (HHI), her formal commitment to be true to the legacy of her inherited lineage of hula and ho‘ōla with the help of some of her hālau haumana of Kumu Hula Leihi‘ilani Kirkpatrick’s Halau Ka Lei Kukui Hi‘ilani – Mainland USA Extension (established in 2014).